Caithness, Sutherland and Ross

 Caithness, Sutherland and Ross (Gaelic: Gallaibh, Cataibh agus Ros) is a county constituency of the Scottish Parliament covering the northern part of the Highland council area.
 It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of eight constituencies in the Highlands and Islands electoral region, which elects seven additional members, in addition to the eight constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The constituency was formed for the 2011 Scottish Parliament election, and replaced Caithness, Sutherland and Easter Ross and part of Ross, Skye and Inverness West.
 It was retained unchanged following the second periodic review of Scottish Parliament boundaries in 2025.

-The seat has been held by Maree Todd of the Scottish National Party since the 2021 Scottish Parliament election.
+The seat has been held by David Green of the Scottish Liberal Democrats since the 2026 Scottish Parliament election.

 Electoral region

 The Caithness, Sutherland and Ross constituency is part of the Highlands and Islands electoral region.
-The other seven constituencies in this region are Argyll and Bute, Inverness and Nairn, Moray, Na h-Eileanan an Iar, Orkney, Shetland and Skye, Lochaber and Badenoch.
+The other seven constituencies in this region are Argyll and Bute, Inverness and Nairn, Moray, Na h-Eileanan an Iar, Orkney Islands, Shetland Islands and Skye, Lochaber and Badenoch.
 The region covers most of Argyll and Bute council area, all of the Highland council area, most of the Moray council area, all of the Orkney Islands council area, all of the Shetland Islands council area and all of Na h-Eileanan Siar.

 Constituency boundaries and council area

 The Highland council area is represented in the Scottish Parliament by three constituencies.
-These are: Caithness, Sutherland and Ross; Inverness and Nairn and Skye, Lochaber and Badenoch.
+These are: Caithness, Sutherland and Ross; Inverness and Nairn; and Skye, Lochaber and Badenoch.

 The following electoral wards of the Highland Council electoral wards were used to redefine the seat at the second review of Scottish Parliament boundaries: